-- 17. The vehicle operator must obtain from the consignor of the substance (usually supplier) information about the hazards of the substance and provide this information in writing to the vehicle driver so that he or she knows the identity of the substance carried, the nature of the hazards and the action to take in case of emergency.
-This information, which will generally be in the form of a transport emergency card ("TREMCARD"), must be kept readily available on the vehicle. - 18.
-Care must be taken during loading and stowing the cylinders to ensure that no additional hazard is created. - 19.
+- 12. Closed vans carrying LPG cylinders shall display a flammable gas hazard warning diamond on both sides and the rear.
+They shall be kept clean and free from obstructions. - 13.
+Where more than four (4) cylinders are to be carried the closed van and mode of carriage shall conform with paragraph 6 to 8. - 14.
+The load compartment of closed vans shall have permanent ventilation openings at the front and rear or at positions recommended by the vehicle manufacturer so as to ensure a flow of air through the load compartment.
+The rear opening should be as low as possible to ensure the release of a heavier than air gas.
+The total area of ventilation shall be not less than 2% of the load compartment floor and this shall be equally divided between the front and rear. - 15.
+Cylinders carried in closed road vans shall have gas-tight plugs or caps fitted to the valve outlets. - 16.
+Drivers shall carry sufficient spare plugs or caps for use where they are missing or returned cylinders. - 17.
+Cylinders shall not remain in closed vans while stationary for more than two (2) hours. - 18.
+The vehicle operator must obtain from the consignor of the substance (usually supplier) information about the hazards of the substance and provide this information in writing to the vehicle driver so that he or she knows the identity of the substance carried, the nature of the hazards and the action to take in case of emergency.
+This information, which will generally be in the form of a transport emergency card ("TREMCARD"), must be kept readily available on the vehicle. - 19.
+Care must be taken during loading and stowing the cylinders to ensure that no additional hazard is created. - 20.
 All necessary fire precautions must be taken.
 No smoking or naked flames should be permitted.
 A suitable fire extinguisher/s maintained in accordance with manufacturer's instructions shall be carried.
-One extinguisher suitable to deal with engine fires shall be carried in the front compartment, and one extinguisher suitable to deal with small fires in the load compartment shall be carried. - 20.
+One extinguisher suitable to deal with engine fires shall be carried in the front compartment, and one extinguisher suitable to deal with small fires in the load compartment shall be carried. - 21.
 If requested by a police officer or traffic examiner, the driver must produce any documents required to be carried, e.g. the "TREMCARD", and give any other information that will enable the officer to know the identity of the substance being carried.